-Unfortunately these limits aren’t even remotely competitive when one considers that Starling offers practically unlimited fee free foreign withdrawals.
-Monzo itself started as prepay travel card offering the same, but over time has slowly grown worse a travel companion.
-For this reason it is doesn't make it near the top of our list of the ‘best cards for foreign spending’
+Unfortunately these limits aren’t even remotely competitive when one considers that Starling offers practically unlimited fee free foreign withdrawals (capped at £300 per day, meaning you could withdraw £9k over the course of a month).
+Monzo itself started as prepay travel card offering the same, but over time has slowly grown worse as a travel companion.
+For this reason it is doesn’t make it near the top of our list of the ‘best cards for foreign spending’

 Free cash deposits

 Another perk of the Monzo Premium account is the ability to make five cash deposits a month completely free.
 The free Monzo account charges £1 per deposit.

 Whilst useful for those that do need to deposit cash, Monzo loses out here as cash deposits are free with Starling, and have always been free with the traditional branch based banks.

 Pretty much every bonus and incentive scheme throws airport lounges access out there as a benefit.
 If it was free perhaps it would be.
 Unfortunately that is seldom the case, and access is instead offered at a ‘discount’.
 Monzo Premium is no exception.
 Your £15 a month subscription gets you access to the LoungeKey programme for £24 per person per visit.

 There is a lot to like about Premium, its value however really depends on whether or not you are able to make use of its benefits.
 At £15 a month it’s not cheap, and spending that when so much of the Monzo account is about saving, is something of an oxymoron.
 Added to that, there are potentially better solutions out there.
 Nationwide’s FlexPlus for example offers similar insurance coverage for £13 a month, and includes UK and European breakdown cover.